 This pendulum that at one extreme places man at the center of creation and then, at the other, takes man out of the center and focuses instead on the importance and value of a mountain, river, commercial company, nation, or an arch from the Roman period, can be attributed to our need for meaning and value.
 In other words, we need to sanctify something in order to find meaning and value in reality and its components; we need measures and values according to which we can judge, decide, and act in the world.
 And so, sacred are our needs, or sacred is the river; holy is the family, or holy is winning, and sacred is our reputation; holy is our homeland, and sacred our freedom, equality, or the land itself.
 But what is holiness?

-One perspective of holiness (for example Immanuel Kant's or Rudolf Otto's perspective) sees holiness from a normative point of view, that is, as a trait of an entity that is completely (objectively) moral (Marina 2010).
-For our purpose here it is more accurate to think of holiness from a descriptive point of view.
-This means that "holy" is something whose value (for a person, a group or a culture and not in normative common and objective sense) is absolute and complete, not relative to any other thing.
+One perspective on holiness (found, for example, in the ideas of Immanuel Kant and Rudolf Otto, respectively) sees holiness from a normative point of view – that is, as a trait of an entity that is completely (objectively) moral (Marina 2010).
+For our purposes here, it is more accurate to think of holiness from a descriptive point of view.
+This means that the “holy” is something whose value (for a person, a group or a culture, and not in a common normative or objective sense) is absolute and complete, not relative to any other thing.
 Another formal characteristic of holiness is that its value stems from itself, and thus constitutes the source from which (for that person, group or culture) all other things derive their value and meaning.
-Absolute value differs from contingent or relative value in that its value and status is independent of other things.
+Absolute value differs from contingent or relative value in that its value and status are independent of other things.
 It is not measured in relation to anything else.
 In contrast, the contingent or relative value of a thing is a value dependent on the value of other things.
 For example, the monetary value of 10 square meters in Manhattan is higher than the monetary value of 10 square meters in Omaha; and the touristic value of an arch from the Roman period is greater than the touristic value of a person returning from the market.
 These are relative values: economic, touristic or otherwise.
 Of course, their value also depends on time and place.

 Holiness, on the other hand, is absolute.
 If something is given the value of holiness, from that moment it becomes different from all other things—a transformation happens.
 Therefore, the holy cannot be measured or defined.
 Everything becomes secondary to it.
 In other words, the status of holiness creates a totally separate category of existence—a completely different meaning to the concept of “reality.”
 Because of this, placing man at the center of creation—i.e., the sanctification and transformation of man into the criterion for what is valuable and meaningful—and, on the other hand, the sanctification and transformation of the earthly surrounding and its components, are both excess perspectives and reflect nonrealistic values for both.
-It is the giving of absolute value to relative things; and this constitutes idolatry (see Halbertal and Margalit (1992) description of Maimonides' approach to idolatry as a great metaphysical error; See also Leibowitz 2009).
+It is the giving of absolute value to relative things; and this constitutes idolatry (see the description in Halbertal and Margalit 1992 of Maimonides' approach to idolatry as a great metaphysical error; see also Leibowitz 2009).